rftiomio/reusable-workflows/README.md

 # reusable-workflows
-Collection of Github useful and reusable workflows for CICD pipelines.
+Personal collection of Github useful and reusable workflows for CICD pipelines.